 Name and Purpose

-Section 1.
-The name of this association shall be The Association of Field Ornithologists, Incorporated.
-It shall be a corporation organized under Chapter 180 of the General Laws of Massachusetts, as amended.
+Section 1.1.
+The name of this association shall be the Association of Field Ornithologists, Incorporated (hereafter, the “Association”).

 ARTICLE II